Druidan/WhaleDiplomacy/README.md

 Whale Wars is a silly timed trivia game that, aside from being a fun way to pass some free time, is also meant to be a way to display my knowledge and use of jQuery, and using window object methods like setInterval.

 ## Deployment
-This game will be deployed at the following page via GitHub Pages - [Whale Wars](https://druidan.github.io/WhaleDiplomacy/).
+_This app is slated for refactoring - see future features_ This game will be deployed at the following page via GitHub Pages - [Whale Wars](https://druidan.github.io/WhaleDiplomacy/).

 ## MVP